Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution

 \subsection{Models for $\oT=(10,8,0)$, $(10,10,0)$, $(10,10,1)$}

 There are five mirror moves $S\leadsto \oT$ for which the integral affine structure $B=P\cup P^{\rm opp}$ has a circular equator with no singularities on it.
 They are:

 In particular, the lattice $\oT=(10,8,0)$ is the target of three mirror moves.
 Respectively, there are three families of Type III surfaces with anti-symmetric periods.
-All of them share the same $\ias$ $B=P\cup P\uopp$, glued from two copies of a Symington polytope $P$ for the anticanonical pair $(\bP^2,\hD)$ with $\hY=Bl_{p_1,\dots,p_9}\bP^2$ and $\hD$ the strict transform of a cubic through the nine points $p_i$.
+All of them share the same $\ias$ $B=P\cup P\uopp$, glued from two copies of a Symington polytope $P$ for the anticanonical pair $(\hY,\hD)$ with $\hY=Bl_{p_1,\dots,p_9}\bP^2$ and $\hD$ the strict transform of a cubic through the nine points $p_i$.
 The gluing as in Section~\ref{sec:gluingPs} is with the even equatorial behavior.
 The only difference is in the periods.